 JOHN DEVRIES / SCIENCE PHOTO LIBRARY JOHN DEVRIES / SCIENCE PHOTO LIBRARY

 Black squirrel.
-Melanistic (black) form of the eastern grey squirrel (Sciurus carolinensis) hanging from a tree, eating a nut.
+Melanistic (black) form of the eastern grey squirrel (Sciurus carolinensis) on a tree stump, eating a nut.
 The Eastern grey squirrel is native to the US forests from the east coast, west to Texas.
 It eats nuts, pine cones and berries, as well as insects and young birds.
 The species was introduced to the UK in 1889, where it has largely driven out the native European red squirrel.
 The melanistic form has an excess of the dark-colored pigment melanin.
 Photographed in Hertfordshire, UK.

 Model release not required.
 Property release not required.